dzmipt/kdbStudio/notes.md

+* Added font selection for editor and result table
 * Pinning result tabs
 * Action to convert tabs to spaces
 * KDBSTUDIO\_CONFIG\_HOME environment variable overrides location of Studio home with configs and logs